quic/aimet/Docs/install/install_host.rst

 .. # =============================================================================
    #  @@-COPYRIGHT-START-@@
    #
-   #  Copyright (c) 2024, Qualcomm Innovation Center, Inc. All rights reserved.
+   #  Copyright (c) Qualcomm Technologies, Inc. and/or its subsidiaries.
    #
    #  Redistribution and use in source and binary forms, with or without
    #  modification, are permitted provided that the following conditions are met: